-The administration of San Diego State University has stripped J. Angelo Corlett, professor of philosophy at San Diego State University, of his critical thinking course and his course on race and racism this semester, following lessons in those courses in which he provided examples of racial epithets.
+The administration of San Diego State University has stripped J. Angelo Corlett, professor of philosophy, of his critical thinking course and his course on race and racism this semester, following lessons in those courses in which he provided examples of racial epithets.

 The San Diego Union-Tribune reports: